Turks and Caicos’ luxury property market heats up

 - The Estates at Grace Bay Club offers 22 private condominium units on Grace Bay Beachfrom US$1.95 million to US$3.75 million.

 - The Regent Palms is a US$95 million resort that features 72 one, two and three-bedroom condominiums with balconies and terraces on Grace Bay Resort.
 Two-bedroom condos are priced from US$850,000 to US$1.4 million while three-bedroom condos are offered from US$1.6 million.

 - The Gansevoort Turks and Caicos offers a total of 52 studio, one-, two-, and three-bedroom apartments situated on a sweeping curve of pristine Grace Bay Beach in Providenciales.
 Two-bedroom apartments are priced at US$1,295,000.

 - Beach Enclave Long Bay offers five luxury beachfront homes on a stunning stretch of Long Bay beach.
-A four-bedroom beachfront home at the Beach Enclave Long Bay is currently listed at US$4.15 million.
+A four-bedroom beachfront home at the Beach Enclave Long Bay is priced at US$4.15 million.

 A wide array of mortgage options is available to home buyers.
 They can acquire financing through banks, trust companies, and private funds from investors.

 The primary lenders are RBC, Scotiabank and CIBC First Caribbean, all Canadian banks doing business in the Turks and Caicos.
 Trust companies take investor money and lend them out as mortgages.
 These loans generally go up to 50% of the value of the property.
 The third option is usually facilitated by law firms on the islands who hold their clients’ money to invest.

 Banks in Turks and Caicos follow United States interest rates, ranging from 0.4% to 2% for deposits to 4.5%-6.5% for secured lending and 9%-17% for unsecured lending, according to the Financial Services Commission.